 For many students attending an MBA program, these limits mean that it won’t be possible to get enough federal aid to cover the full cost of tuition and other expenses associated with earning a degree.

-Private student loans can give you the additional funds necessary to obtain your degree.
+Private loans for college can give you the additional funds necessary to obtain your degree.
 Eligibility and rates for private MBA loans can vary based on:

 - Your credit score